01

 In that one moment of light,

-we understand how beautiful an Indian wife can be,
+we understood how beautiful an Indian wife could be.

-The responsibilities she carries on her shoulders like it weighs nothing.
+The responsibilities she carried on her shoulders as if they weighed nothing.

 The innocence still alive in her eyes after all these years.

-As she leans forward to light it —
+As she leaned forward to light it her bangles spoke.

-She lights the diya at the feet of the tulsi plant.
+She lit the diya at the feet of the tulsi plant.

 Once.